SpenceKonde/ATTinyCore/avr/extras/ATtiny_x4.md

 ### Micronucleus Bootloader
 This core includes a Micronucleus bootloader that supports the ATtiny84(a), allowing sketches to be uploaded directly over USB.
 It runs at 8 MHz via the internal oscillator.
 See the document on [Micronucleus usage](UsingMicronucleus.md) for more information.
 In order to achieve the 12 MHz clock during USB operation, the OSCCAL is drastically increased to 12MHz, but is set back down before running the sketch.
 D- is on PIN_PB0, D+ is on PIN_PB1.

+**Currently the version of micronucleus supplied with ATTinyCore enters the bootloader for all reset sources.
+This will be made an option in future versions**

 ## Features